-Every family has their own goda masala recipe, and this recipe gets used in most dishes daily.
-Whether it's lentils (Amti), or sprouts salads (ussal) or Masalé bhat, lentils (Amti), or sprouts salads (ussal) or Masalé bhat this goda masala (sweet masala) or kala masala (black masala) as it's sometimes referred to, gets added in pinches and spoons.
-I’ve been intimidated about making this because the last time I tried it, I got a huge gummy mess.
-But I felt more confident now to try it again.
+Every family has their own Goda Masala Recipe.
+This recipe gets used in most dishes daily.
+Whether it's lentils (Amti), sprouts, salads (ussal), or Masalé bhat, this Goda Masala (sweet masala) or Kala Masala (black masala) as it's sometimes referred to, gets added in pinches and spoons.

 Maharashtrian Goda Masala | Indian Spice Blend

 Okay, let's be honest.
 I just wanted the masalé bhat and you can't make it without this spice mix.
 So I decided to either make it or stop moaning on about the rice.